 To achieve the same objective whilst still qualifying for relief, ‘put and call’ options can be put in place instead.
 It is sensible to review your documents to ensure that you do not inadvertently lose the relief.

 For SME business owners, it is a good idea to have a regular ‘health check’ for your business to ensure it will qualify for BPR from inheritance tax.
-The key things to look out for include: is there a significant amount of investment activity or a large sum of cash in the business?
-Or, are there agreements as to what happens on death which may restrict the relief?
+Look out for key indicators that may disqualify businesses from BPR such as a significant amount of investment activity or a large sum of cash in the business, or any agreements as to what happens on death that may restrict the relief.

-No business should assume it qualifies for 100% BPR, but reviewing the above four points should help you understand more about the criteria for qualification.
+No business should assume that it qualifies for 100% BPR, but reviewing the four points above should help you understand more about the criteria for qualification.